-He explains, “It doesn’t cause much pain or harm and you often won’t even realise it’s being taken”.
+“It doesn’t cause much pain or harm and you often won’t even realise it’s being taken,” he says.

 Mr Witte uses hamstring grafts 90 per cent of the time.
 In his experience, they don’t seem to make the leg weak in the long-term, and provide a very strong, reliable graft.